-One app that we’re fired up about is Trello.
+The one app that we are the most enthusiastic about is Trello.
 Here is a digital tool that can be as simple or as deep as you need it to be and can help organize projects of nearly any size.
-The core functionality revolves around cards, which display in customizable and interactive mini-bulletin boards.
-These cards are housed within lists (which all live inside of a board) where you can place as many cards as you’d like.
-Turn a list into the “Joel’s Tasks” list and start moving all applicable cards to him.
-Open a card and you can add comments, upload file attachments, create checklists, add labels, due dates, and more.
+The core functionality revolves around cards, which display in customizable and interactive mini bulletin boards.
+These cards are housed within lists (which all live as part of a board) where you can place as many cards as you’d like.
+Turn a list into “Joel’s Tasks” list and start moving all applicable cards to him.
+Put the items on the list in priority order (or whatever order you want).
+Click to open any card to view contents, add comments, upload file attachments, create checklists, add labels, due dates, and more.
 Start a discussion with comments and attachments.
 Add a quick note or a detailed, markdown-enabled diatribe.
 Mention a member in a comment to make sure they get notified.
 Add files by uploading them from your computer or Google Drive, Dropbox, Box, OneDrive, etc.

 You can even liven it up with emojis, too 😎.
-Whenever something important happens, you know instantly with Trello’s notification system.
-And you can get notifications wherever you are: inside the app, via email, desktop notifications via the browser, or via mobile push notifications.
-Notifications stay in sync across all your devices (so you can be in touch wherever you go).
-You can invite as many people to your board as you want.
-Drag and drop people to cards to divvy up tasks.
-Everyone sees the same board and the whole picture all at once.
-This tool alone could help streamline your team’s entire workload.
+Whenever something important happens, users know instantly with Trello’s notification system.
+And users can get notifications however they want: inside the app, via email, desktop notifications via browser, or even via mobile push notifications.
+Notifications stay in sync across all your devices (so you can be in touch wherever you are).
+You can invite as many people to your board as you want and everyone sees the same board and the whole picture all at once, in real-time.
+This tool alone can help streamline your team’s entire workload.

 Another winner in our book is Slack.
 You’ve most likely used a chat application before, but Slack differentiates itself with its robust file management features, ability to integrate with Trello (among a hundred other apps and climbing), and notification customizability.
 You can set up specialized channels where only certain friends or coworkers can interact to help cut down on the volume of chatter and you can also make video calls within the app itself.
 According to the team behind Slack, their customers see an average of 49% reduction in internal email, which is great news for our overstuffed inboxes.